agilebits/onepassword-app-extension/README.md

 Allow your users to generate strong, unique passwords when signing up to your service.

-Adding 1Password to your Signup Screen is very similar to adding 1Password to your Login Screen.
+Adding 1Password to your signup screen is very similar to adding 1Password to your login screen.
 The only difference is how you create the `NSExtensionItem` and `NSItemProvider`:

 ```objective-c
 NSDictionary *item = @{